gpufit/Gpufit/docs/examples.rst

 illustrates how independent variables may be used in the fitting process, by taking advantage of the user_info parameter.
 In this example, a set of 10\ :sup:`4` individual fits are calculated.
 Each simulated dataset consists of 20 randomly generated data values.
 The *X* coordinates of the data points do not have a uniform spacing, but increase non-linearly.
-The user information data is used to pass the *X* values to *gpufit()*.
+The user information data is used to pass the *X* values to :code:`gpufit()`.
 The fits are unweighted, and the model function and model parameters are described in :ref:`linear-1d`.

 For details of how user_info is used to store the values of the independent variable for this fit model function,